vturrisi/solo-learn/README.md

 For pretraining the backbone, follow one of the many bash files in `bash_files/pretrain/`.

-After that, for offline linear evaluation, follow the examples on `bash_files/linear`.
+After that, for offline linear evaluation, follow the examples in `bash_files/linear`.

+There are extra experiments on K-NN evaluation in `bash_files/knn/` and feature visualization with UMAP in `bash_files/umap/`.

 **NOTE:** Files try to be up-to-date and follow as closely as possible the recommended parameters of each paper, but check them before running.